The Ubiquity of Smooth Hilbert Schemes: Abstract

 \section{Abstract}

-We investigate the geography of Hilbert schemes that parametrize closed subschemes of projective space with a specified Hilbert polynomial.
+We investigate the geography of Hilbert schemes parametrizing closed subschemes of projective space with specified Hilbert polynomials.
 We classify Hilbert schemes with unique Borel-fixed points via combinatorial expressions for their Hilbert polynomials.
-We realize the set of all nonempty Hilbert schemes as a probability space and prove that Hilbert schemes are irreducible and nonsingular with probability greater than $0.5$.
+These expressions naturally lead to an arrangement of nonempty Hilbert schemes as the vertices of an infinite full binary tree.
+Here we discover regularities in the geometry of Hilbert schemes.
+Specifically, under natural probability distributions on the tree, we prove that Hilbert schemes are irreducible and nonsingular with probability greater than $0.5$.